isgas/RestJava/README.md

 # RestJava
-Example of basic REST api with java.Only the GET method.
+Example of basic REST api with java.Only the GET and POST data